HSC English March 2014 Board Paper

 (iii) I whispered to him hesitantly.
 “Could you stay here for a day?”
 Gandhiji said.
 “It is very difficult.”
 [Change it into indirect speech.]

 Ans.
-Whispering hesitantly I asked him if he could stay there for a day.
-Gandhiji replied that it was very difficult.
+Whispering hesitantly, I asked him if he could stay there for a day, to which Gandhiji replied that it was very difficult.

 I grew up in India in which telephones were both rare and virtually useless.
 When I left India in 1975 to go to the US for graduate studies, we had perhaps, 600 million residents in the country and just two million landline telephones.
 Having a telephone was a rare privilege: if you weren’t an important government official, or a doctor, or a journalist, you might languish in a long waiting list and never receive a phone.

 Ans.
-The elected representative of Parliament had the right to allocate 15 telephone connections to whomever they think worthy.
+Elected members of Parliament had the special right to allocate 15 telephone connections to individuals they considered worthy.

 Ans.
-You must pay eight times the going rate for a ‘lightning call’.
+You had to pay eight times the going rate for a ‘lightning call’. (or 'must pay')

 (ii) I spent my high school years in Calcutta.
 [Rewrite it using past perfect tense]